-In an alternate 1985 where former superheroes exist, the murder of a colleague sends active vigilante Rorschach into his own sprawling investigation, uncovering something that could completely change the course of history as we know it.
+In 1985 where former superheroes exist, the murder of a colleague sends active vigilante Rorschach into his own sprawling investigation, uncovering something that could completely change the course of history as we know it.

-Clark Kent, an alien of a now extinct race disguised as a bystander of our kind is forced to reveal his true identity when Earth is invaded by an army of survivors who threaten to bring the planet to the brink of destruction.
+Clark Kent, one of the last of an extinguished race disguised as an unremarkable human, is forced to reveal his identity when Earth is invaded by an army of survivors who threaten to bring the planet to the brink of destruction.

 When bitten by a genetically modified spider, a nerdy, shy, and awkward high school student gains spider-like abilities that he eventually must use to fight evil as a superhero after tragedy befalls his family.

 In a gritty and alternate 1985 the glory days of costumed vigilantes have been brought to a close by a government crackdown, but after one of the masked veterans is brutally murdered an investigation into the killer is initiated.
 The reunited heroes set out to prevent their own destruction, but in doing so discover a deeper and far more diabolical plot.
 Written by

 In the opening montage, you see a B-29 bomber with the name "Miss Jupiter".
 The name of the pilot stenciled on the plane is Peter Aperlo, one of the writers.
 See more »

 In the main titles, Nite Owl stands up and his head completely covers the "1940" on the sign behind him.

 In all subsequent shots of the photograph of "Minutemen 1940" the banner hangs unobstructed above his head.
 See more »